-Show Me: How to Build an Effective Control Testing Program
+Show Me How to Build an Effective Internal Control Testing Program

 Over a decade ago, I left my home in Illinois and moved one state away to Missouri.
 Even though I live at the western edge of the state, I still take comfort in knowing that while I’m a transplant, I’m still only one state away from where I was born and bred.